 About Dr. Herwitz

-Johanna Herwitz is a clinical psychologist who has spent more than twenty years studying what happens inside long marriages — not when they fail, but when they reach the moments that determine what comes next.
+Dr. Johanna Herwitz is a clinical psychologist who has spent more than twenty years studying what happens inside long marriages — not when they fail, but when they reach the moments that determine what comes next.

 Her practice centers on the developmental transitions of adulthood: the shift from building a life to inhabiting one, the recalibration of identity after children leave, the tension between independence and partnership that sharpens over decades together.
-She is frequently sought at relationship decision points — when a couple is not in crisis, but at a crossroads.

 Five Windows emerged from a recognition that arrived through years of this work: that the strongest marriages are rarely the ones that need repair.
 They are the ones that need deliberate attention at the right moment — and a room thoughtful enough to hold the conversation.